aanhlle/netflix-clone/README.md

 React application and simple API requests a.k.a the homework deadline phase

-> June 13 - 27, 2020
+> Mar 30 - Apr 3, 2022

--   [x] Proven, scalable, and easy to understand project structure
+-   [] Proven, scalable, and easy to understand project structure
--   [x] Simple drag and drop kanban board
+-   [] Simple project layout: login page, home page (with search bar, carousel)
--   [x] Add/update issue
+-   [] Simple project layout: movie detail modal
--   [x] Search/filtering issues
+-   [] Search/filtering movies
--   [x] Add comments
+-   [] Add comments

 > While working with this application, I have the opportunity to revisit some of the interesting topics: